starikovm/phpunit-documentation-new/src/source/test-doubles.rst

 arguments it is called with, we introduce the ``expects()`` and ``with()`` methods to specify how this interaction should look.

-**Testing that a method gets called once and with a specified argument**
+**Example 9.11 Testing that a method gets called once and with a specified argument**

 .. code-block:: php
     :name: test-doubles.mock-objects.examples.SubjectTest.php